 The Fortis site has links to an exploded parts diagram and installation instructions.
 The La Toscana site does not.

-Neither site links faucet listings to an online warranty that applies to the listed faucets.
+Neither site links a faucet's listings to the online warranty that applies to the faucet.
 The warranties are on the site, just not linked to the faucet listing.
 A "consp;icuous link" is a requirement of federal warranty law.
 (16 CFR 702.3)

-Both sites have a link to "Collections," which is a listing of all the products available in the collection that includes the faucet.
+Both sites have a link to "Collections," which is a listing of all the products available in the collection of which the faucet is a part.
 This is a very useful feature that helps a user identify the other items he or she may want to consider.
 It would be more useful, however, if it provided links to those other items.

-Paini's listingd do not usually identify the primary material from which a faucet is made.
+Paini's listings do not usually identify the primary material from which a faucet is made.
 If it does, the usual description is "solid brass."
-We know from our inspection of a few Paini faucets we acquired for examination that some parts of the faucets are a zinc alloy, others are plastic.
+We know from our inspection of the Paini faucets we acquired for testing that some parts of the faucets are a zinc alloy, others are plastic, so the term "solid brass" is, in the opinion of our rating panel, somewhat misleading.

 Paini's Warranties

-La Toscana's "lifetime" faucet warranty does not even remotely comply with the requirements for consumer warranties set out in the federal Magnuson-Moss Warranty Act (15 U.S.C. §2308).
-Nonetheless, in spite of its flaws, it appears to meet the standard for North American faucet warranties pioneered in the 1970s by faucets.
-The Fortis warranty also meets the standard.
+Paini's "lifetime" faucet warranties do not even remotely comply with the requirements for consumer warranties set out in the federal Magnuson-Moss Warranty Act (15 U.S.C. §2308).
+Nonetheless, in spite of their legal flaws, they appear to meet the standard for North American lifetime faucet warranties pioneered in the 1970s by

 The original la Toscana warranty period was just 10 years.